Manos Arriba: Release and singles

 Manos Arriba was released in March 2008 by Chana's own record label Patacon Productions as an audio CD and a digital EP.
 Chana held a release party in Los Angeles, which she described as "this crazy multimedia thing" featuring a local promoter and disc jockey as well as dancers.
 Following the release of Manos Arriba, Chana discussed wanting to release a full album, which would include songs from the EP, and in a 2010 interview, she said she was working on it with Thom Russo.
 She talked about expanding her sound to add a "more layered" production and sound, explaining: "We have better resources now, so I’m just excited to see what happens."
 According to a 2021 Billboard article, Tavarez has transitioned from music to a career in dance; she said in a separate interview that after turning 32, she decided to complete her Master of Fine Arts degree in choreography and fully focus on being a dancer.

 The iTunes Store featured Manos Arriba as the "Best of the Week" on iTunes Latino, the store's Latin music section.
 Two singles – "No Me Mandes Flores" and "La Duda" – were released from the EP.
 "No Me Mandes Flores"' was the third most downloaded song in iTunes Latino for the beginning of March 2008.
-"La Duda" was selected as a free download for iTunes Latino's Single of the Week, which Cory Boson described as a way to broaden exposure to up-and-coming artists.
+"La Duda" was selected as a free download for iTunes Latino's Single of the Week, which Cory Bohon described as a way to broaden exposure to up-and-coming artists.

 Chana promoted "Icaro" with a music video, in which she performs what Jordan Levin calls "full body twists and falls of modern dance".
 Levin thought Chana drew upon her experiences at the New World School of the Arts and the dance program at Ohio University.
 Carolina González wrote that Chana "vindicates" Icarus with her choreography; González viewed her performance as indicative of her past dancing training in a magnet school and as part of the Los Angeles Contemporary Dance Company.